 It’s almost back to school time here where we live.
-With the kids heading back after summer vacation and a break from many of their classmates, I think it’s a great time to remind them about being kind.
+With the kids heading back after summer vacation and a break from many of their classmates, I think it’s a great time to remind them of ways to be kind at school.
 Being kind is a great way to make friends!
 It also helps them do their part to keep bullying to a minimum.
 No matter the age of our children it’s important to teach them to extend kindness.
 Help them see much of a difference a little kindness can make in someone else’s day.
 This Back to School Be Kind Bucket List has simple ideas to challenge kids to be kind!

 You can print this free printable bucket list and hang it up at home, to put it in the inside of your child’s school folder or binder, to hang in their locker, or even offer to print one off for your child’s teacher to keep in the classroom or in the halls at school.
 Maybe print one to put in all these places as a constant reminder to be kind!